mksonkar/obsidian-notes/Web Development/ReactJS/useCallback Hook.md

 	return <Child onClick={handleClick} />
 }
 ```
 Now `handleClick` is memoized, and React only re-creates it when its dependencies changes (in this case none).
+This makes the function **stable** as the same reference of the function is used across re-renders unless one of the dependencies changes.
 So unless there's some other reason for Parent component to re-render, the child won't re-render unnecessarily and will receive the cached version of memoized function `handleClick`.

 ### Summary
 - Memoization avoids unnecessary re-computation.
 - `useCallback` is used to memoize functions, making them stable across renders, unless their dependencies changes.
 - Its especially useful for optimizing performance when passing callbacks to child components or using them in hooks like `useEffect`.